MaheshMedia/javascript-react-node-Nest-Next-interview-questions/Notes/lilTriangleProject.md

 In Express.js, we implemented RBAC using JWT and custom middleware.

-After login, we generate a JWT that includes userId, role, and tenantId.
+After login, we generate a JWT that includes userId, role, and schoolId.

 For protected routes, we created two middleware functions:

 1. Authentication middleware:
    - Verifies the JWT token
-   - Extracts user details (userId, role, tenantId)
+   - Extracts user details (userId, role, schoolId)
    - Attaches them to the request object

 2. Authorization middleware (RBAC):